How Insurance Companies Determine the Value of a Vehicle in 2024 (All Car Owners Should Know)

 How does the type of value (trade-in vs. private party) impact an insurance payout?

 Insurance companies generally base their valuations on the trade-in value, as it represents a more conservative market value.
 Private party values, which are typically higher, might not be used unless specifically mentioned in the policy.
+Read our article on what an auto insurance policy looks like to learn what you should be aware of on your policy.

 What is the process for challenging an insurance valuation that seems too low?